Old Country Life Decorating~Reuse, Redo Don't Buy New.

 The stairs to the second floor were mad like a ladder, terrible and hard to climb.
 The stairs going into the basement were also straight down.
 We had to redo all of that and redo the bathroom.

 This old mirror I found at an estate sale.
 It was all by itself with a price tag of $3.00.
 I'm sure at one time it belonged to a dresser.
 It's my favorite.
 The kids called it the witches’ mirror because it reminded them of Snow White.
 The witch in Snow White had a mirror something like this one.
-It really looks nothing like this one, but that's what they thought.

 I no longer hang flowers on the wall like you see in the pictures.
 I try to make some of the house look a little more modern.
 I don't have wallpaper anywhere.
 I use to have it in every room at least one wall.